 Believe it or not, outdoor condensers for your AC unit should be winterized as well to protect them from damage during extreme weather events or falling debris during a winter storm.
 If you won’t be using your AC during the winter months, you can cover your unit with a mesh AC unit cover or board.
 In a pinch, a large garbage can lid secured with bungee cords works too.
 Just make sure you do not prevent airflow or use any moisture-trapping materials.
 If you have window units, pull those out or double-check that they are sealed properly to keep any heat from escaping.

 Lastly, light up that furnace!
 Before you need it, make sure your furnace is actually working.
 We offer extensive and affordable inspections and are currently running a coupon!
 To do this, just set the temperature on your thermostat about five degrees higher than the temperature in your home.
 Listen to see if the furnace kicks on.
 If it doesn’t, our team is here to help.
 We pride ourselves on our signature “first-time fix” repairs and superb new system installations for homeowners in Fort Worth.
-Contact us today with any questions or click here to book an appointment online now
+If your looking for Fort Worth HVAC companies, be sure to give us a call or book an appointment!